yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-18-testing-for-convergence-or-divergence-of-a-series.md

 By i) and ii), the p-series $\sum \cfrac{1}{n^p}$ converges if $p>1$ and diverges if $p \leq 1$. $\blacksquare$

 ## Comparison Test
-Jakob Bernoulli's **Comparison Test** is useful for determining the convergence/divergence of **series of positive terms**, which are series whose general terms are non-negative real numbers.
+Jakob Bernoulli's **Comparison Test** is useful for determining the convergence/divergence of **series of positive terms**, which are series whose general terms consist of non-negative real numbers.

 A series of positive terms $\sum a_n$ is an increasing sequence, so unless it diverges to infinity ($\sum a_n = \infty$), it must converge.
-Therefore, in a series of positive terms, the expression
+Therefore, in a series of positive terms, an expression like

 $$ \sum a_n < \infty $$